Pagure/pagure/doc/configuration.rst

 REDIS_PORT
 ~~~~~~~~~~

-This configuration key indicates the port at which the reds server can be
+This configuration key indicates the port at which the redis server can be
 contacted.

 Defaults to: ``6379``.